Why move to Canada? Wondering if Canada is a good place to live? Here’s the ultimate guide to all the fantastic advantages of living in Canada!

 11: The Canadian sense of humour

 You can see a lot of examples in the Only In Canada and Meanwhile In Canada social pages.
-Here’s just a few…
+Here are just a few…

 12: Canadian crime rates are incredibly low

-Ok, so the population of Canada is small and this should be taken into account but the fact remains that with a population of over 36 million people, in 2017 there were just 660 murders.
-Compare that to the fact that over 39 million people live in the state of California alone and in 2017 they had a staggering 1,830 murders.
-Just knowing that you live in a country where violence is not the norm adds peace of mind to your life which is hard to find in other countries.
+Ok, so the population of Canada is small, and this should be taken into account, but the fact remains that with a population of over 36 million people, it is extremely safe.
+Just knowing that you live in a country where violence is not the norm adds peace of mind to your life, which is hard to find in other countries.

 13: Canada is an ‘education superpower’